How Is Narcolepsy Diagnosed?

 Physical exam and medical history

-To diagnose narcolepsy, your doctor will ask you about your health and your sleep, then follow with a physical exam.
+To diagnose narcolepsy, your doctor will ask you about your health and your sleep, then may perform a physical exam.
 Some questions that your doctor may ask include:2

 • Are you sleepy during the day?